-Our commercial calculator went on to win the Franklin Institute’s John Price Wetherill Medal for its invention in the physical sciences during 1932.
-Fifty years later, we had over three hundred offices throughout the United States of America and other parts of the world.
+Our commercial calculator went on to win the Franklin Institute’s John Price Wetherill Medal for its invention in the physical sciences in 1932.
+Fifty years later, we grew to over three hundred offices throughout the United States of America and other parts of the world.

-With 104 plus years of being in business, Monroe has since moved operations to Bristol, PA.
-Now known as Monroe Systems for Business, the business continues to manufacture and sell the highest-quality calculators and supplies available.
-As business needs have changed so has Monroe, offering a number of new products desired from our loyal customers.
-Cash management, ink & toners, paper shredders, and more are part of Monroe’s catalog.
+With 110 plus years of being in business, Monroe has since moved its operations to Bristol, PA.
+The company is now known as Monroe Systems for Business, and continues to manufacture and sell the highest-quality of calculators and supplies available.
+As business needs have changed over the years so has Monroe.
+We have listened to our loyal customers and have added new products to accommodate their different needs.
+Now part of Monroe’s catalog is Cash management, ink & toners, paper shredders, and more.

 Headquarters: Bristol, PA